newatoms/beta/projects/science-of-images/post.md

 Until now we found out why it's hard to say we find an image beautiful.
 Because the *why* relates to our emotions.
 The reason behind an image being beautiful is often described as instinctive, but scientists wouldn't be scientist if they don't try to objectify the subjective.

-We also found out why we should pay more attention to choosing an image for our content.
+We also found out why we should pay more attention when choosing an image for our content.
 Because we humans have a very talented high-speed brain for recognising concepts of something visual.
 And that pictures get attention if they're out of the ordinary, weird and original.

-Now we're getting to the technical part of photography and how to use this knowledge to your advantage when looking for an image.
+Now we're getting to the technical part of photography.
+Some tactics on how to use this knowledge to your advantage when looking for an image.
 Researchers at *The Pennsylvania State University* described certain technology tactics.

+In their abstract they recognise the subjectivity when judging the quality of a picture.
+By referring to a computational approach they try to tackle it anyway.

+> [In this [earlier mentioned] paper](http://infolab.stanford.edu/~wangz/project/imsearch/Aesthetics/ECCV06/datta.pdf), [they] treat the challenge of automatically inferring aesthetic quality of pictures using their visual content as a machine learning problem, with a peer-rated online photo sharing website as data source.

 Among others, these tactics were described as *appealing* to people when executed well: